mg-code/yii2-assets/README.md

 Below are instructions how to use assets.

-You must include dependencies in your composer.json for all assets that you want to use.
+You must include dependencies in your composer.json for all assets (see [Assets](#assets) section) that you want to use.
 This is due to prevent loading dependency packages for assets that you don't need.
-(See [Install dependencies](#install-dependencies))

 ### Install